HERNANDEZMG/ELK-Project/README.md

 ![Diagram](Images/Cloud_Infrastructure_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the .yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+The ansible-playbooks [Elk.yml](Ansible-Playbooks/Install-ELK). and [filebeat.yml](Ansible-Playbooks/Filebeat-playbook.yml) are needed to create and implement the Elk-Server.

 This document contains the following details:
-- Description of the Topologu
+* Description of the Topologu
-- Access Policies
+* Access Policies
-- ELK Configuration
+* ELK Configuration
-  - Beats in Use
+* Beats in Use
-  - Machines Being Monitored
+* Machines Being Monitored
-- How to Use the Ansible Build
+* How to Use the Ansible Build

 ### Description of the Topology